-In the 1980s, the brand came with only 18,000 bottles sold per year in major economic problems, especially in France, she was almost forgotten.
-The company was founded in 1986 by Bruno Borie (the responsible CEO of Châteaux & Domaines Jean-Eugène Borie ), which led the brand Lillet with slightly modified recipe to new success.
+In the 1980s, the brand came with only 18,000 bottles sold annually in major economic problems, especially in France, she was almost forgotten.
+The company was founded in 1986 by Bruno Borie (the responsible CEO of Châteaux & Domaines Jean-Eugène Borie ), which led the brand Lillet with slightly changed recipe to new success.
 The crimson "Lillet Rouge" is semisweet, the golden main market "Lillet Blanc" dry, both with a bitter aftertaste.
 The one wormwood similar aperitif It is traditionally served with lemon peel, grated ginger or mint and drunk cool (8 to 10 ° C).
-He will also be in many cocktails used.
-The novel character James Bond 007 created by the crime novelist Ian Fleming drinks his Martini Cocktail not as usual with vermouth, but with Kina Lillet.
+He is also in many cocktails used.
+The fictional character James Bond 007 created by the crime novelist Ian Fleming drinks his Martini Cocktail not as usual with vermouth, but with Kina Lillet.
 In "Casino Royale" he names this as "Vesper", after the first name of a courted woman.